UK pledges missiles to Ukraine; new US ambassador in Kyiv | Law-Order

 Ahead of her Senate confirmation last month, Brink promised senators she would work to make Russia's invasion of Ukraine a “strategic failure.”
 Her work in Kyiv is expected to focus on coordinating Western weapon shipments.

-The only other city in Luhansk province that the Russians have not yet captured, Lysychansk, is still fully under Ukrainian control, he said but is likely to be the next target.
+Military analyst Zhdanov noted that after the fierce fighting in and around Sievierodonetsk, Russian forces will be “exhausted,” and military leaders will need to replenish their both their troops and weaponry.
+“Ukraine will try to use this pause to accumulate Western weapons, form a strategic reserve and prepare a counteroffensive,” he said.
+The only other city in Luhansk province that the Russians have not yet captured, Lysychansk, is still fully under Ukrainian control, the governor said, but is likely to be the next target.
 The two cities are separated by a river.

 Moscow's forces also stormed the town of Komyshuvakha in the southeastern Zaporizhzhia region, large parts of which are under Russian control, the Ukrainian General Staff said Thursday.

 In the western Lviv region, a Russian missile hit rail lines that were a key conduit for supplies of Western weapons and other supplies, officials said.
-Zelenskyy has said Ukraine was losing between 60 and 100 soldiers a day in the fighting.
-He turned the focus to children in his nightly video address, saying 243 of them have been killed in the war, 446 have been wounded and 139 are missing.
+In his nightly video address, Zelenskyy turned the focus to Ukraine's children.
+He said 243 of them have been killed in the war, 446 have been wounded and 139 were missing.
 The real numbers could be higher, he added, as his government doesn't have a full picture of areas under Russian occupation.
-Zelenskyy also said 200,000 children are among the Ukrainians who have been forcefully taken to Russia and dispersed across that vast country: "The purpose of this criminal policy is not just to steal people but to make those who are deported forget about Ukraine and unable to return."
+Zelenskyy said 200,000 children are among the Ukrainians who have been forcefully taken to Russia and dispersed across that vast country: “The purpose of this criminal policy is not just to steal people but to make those who are deported forget about Ukraine and unable to return.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)